-- With the case open, locate the option card connector for the card type to be installed.
+- With the case open, locate the Plug-in card connector for the card type to be installed.
 The types are keyed by position with different main circuit board connector locations.
 When installing the card, hold the meter by the rear terminals and not by the front display board. - 2.
-Install the option card by aligning the card terminals with the slot bay in the rear cover.
-Be sure the connector is fully engaged and the tab on the option card rests in the alignment slot on the display board. - 3.
+Install the Plug-in card by aligning the card terminals with the slot bay in the rear cover.
+Be sure the connector is fully engaged and the tab on the Plug-in card rests in the alignment slot on the display board. - 3.
 Slide the meter base back into the case.
 Be sure the rear cover latches fully into the case. - 4.
-Apply the option card label to the bottom side of the meter in the designated area.
+Apply the Plug-in card label to the bottom side of the meter in the designated area.
 Do Not Cover the vents on the top surface of the meter.
 The surface of the case must be clean for the label to adhere properly.